Performance Analysis of Quantum CSS Error-Correcting Codes via MacWilliams Identities: Quantum Codes with Minimum Weight Decoding

-Let us now assume to have a decoder that always tries to correct the errors (complete decoder).
+Let us now assume to have a decoder that always outputs a codeword (complete decoder).
 This could allow correcting also some (but not all) error patterns which are not correctable with bounded distance decoding.
-Two examples are the \ac{ML} decoder (complex for large codes), and the \ac{MWPM} decoder (for surface codes).
+Specifically, we analyse the \ac{MW} decoder, which can be implemented as the \ac{MWPM} decoder for surface codes.

 \begin{definition} We indicate with $\beta_j$ the fraction of errors of weight $j$ that can be corrected by a complete decoder. \end{definition} Note that $\beta_j$ depends in general on the code structure, on the decoder, and on the channel asymmetry parameter $A$.